anandabits/swift-evolution/proposals/NNNN-partial-initializers.md

 One thing the core team liked about this approach is that the property declaration modifier makes it clear that the initial value of the property may not always be used (and any side-effects of calculating it not executed).
 The last section of this document discusses options surrounding this issue.

-#### Property declaration modifier with identifier
+#### Property declaration modifier, take 2

 Several people on the list like the idea of combing property declarations with a memberwise initializer parameter list as is done in Scala and other languages.

 I believe a similar, but more Swifty option would be a declaration modifier intended to be used when declaraing properties in a list.
 A partial initializer would be synthesized for the properties included in the declaration.
 The modifier would accept an identifier to use for the name of the partial initializer.

 ```swift
 class C : Derived {